openethereum/openethereum.github.io/Parity-name-registry.md

 The Parity name registry is an easy way to lookup and address with a human-readable key.
 Internally to Parity it is the only contract address that is hardcoded for a specific network, i.e. Parity is configured out of the box to provide the address for the Registry when configured to run on either the Ethereum Homestead or Morden networks.

 **WARNING** There is a non-refundable fee associated with registering a name.
 Dropping a name will not return this fee.
-So only interact with the dapp and contract if you are certain you know what you are doing and understand the risks.
+Only interact with the dapp and contract if you are certain you know what you are doing and understand the risks.

 ## Background